-At Timbercroft our teaching and learning take place within a subject-based curriculum approach.
-Wherever possible we group our learning around a topic style approach but with a greater emphasis on the importance of the weight and knowledge of each subject domain as being as important as English & Maths.
+At Timbercroft the implementation of teaching and learning takes place within a subject-based curriculum approach.
+Wherever possible we group our learning around a thematic style approach but with a greater emphasis on the importance of the weight and knowledge of each subject domain as being as important as English & Maths.
 It covers the National Curriculum points of study in a way that makes learning interesting and engaging for all of our pupils.
-The design of the curriculum takes into account the needs of all pupils.
-It values their diversity and allows them to make excellent progress within their learning.